3L Dynamic Models for Social Scientists

 - The course will benefit anyone who is interested in conducting multivariate dynamic analyses of economic, political, and social processes from frequentist or Bayesian perspectives.
 The aim is to teach course participants how to undertake and evaluate sophisticated dynamic analyses of economic, political, and social data.
 The methods considered will be helpful to graduate students and faculty in the social sciences, as well as researchers working in the public and private sectors.

-- Participants should be familiar with applied multiple regression analysis and with the standard Windows computing environment.
-Basic knowledge of the Stata, R and Winbugs programs is helpful but not required.
+- Participants should be familiar with applied multiple regression analysis and the standard Windows operating environment.
+Basic knowledge of a major statistical software package such as Stata is helpful but not required

 - Commandeur, Jacques and Siem Jan Koopman.
 2007.
 An Introduction to State Space Time Series Analysis.
 Oxford: Oxford University Press.

 - Asteriou, D., & Hall, S. (2011).
 Applied Econometrics, 2nd Edition.
 Palgrave MacMillan.

 - Becketti, Sean.
 2013.
 Introduction to Time Series Using Stata.
 College Station, TX: Stata Press.

 - Box-Steffensmeier, Janet et al. 2014.
 Time Series Analysis for the Social Sciences.
 New York: Cambridge University Press.

 - Pfaff, Bernhard.
 2006.
 Analysis of Integrated and Cointegrated Time Series With R. New York Springer.